Languages of the United Kingdom: Scots

+The 2022 census for Scotland reported that of a population of 5,436,600 in Scotland, 1,508,540 people could speak Scots, or 27.74% of the population of Scotland.
+However, with an estimated population of 67.6 million in the UK in 2022, this percentage falls to 2.23% of the population of the UK.

 Scottish Gaelic (Gàidhlig)

 Scottish Gaelic is a Celtic language native to Scotland.
 A member of the Goidelic branch of the Celtic languages, Scottish Gaelic, like Modern Irish and Manx, developed out of Middle Irish, and thus descends ultimately from Primitive Irish.
 Outside Scotland, a dialect of the language known as Canadian Gaelic exists in Canada on Cape Breton Island and isolated areas of the Nova Scotia mainland.
 This variety has around 2000 speakers, amounting to 1.3% of the population of Cape Breton Island.

 The 2011 census of Scotland showed that a total of 57,375 people (1.1% of the Scottish population aged over three years old) in Scotland could speak Gaelic at that time, with the Outer Hebrides being the main stronghold of the language.
 The census results indicate a decline of 1,275 Gaelic speakers from 2001.
 A total of 87,056 people in 2011 reported having some facility with Gaelic compared to 93,282 people in 2001, a decline of 6,226.
 Despite this decline, revival efforts exist and the number of speakers of the language under age 20 has increased.

 The Gaelic language was given official recognition for the first time in Scotland in 2005, by the Scottish Parliament's Gaelic Language (Scotland) Act 2005, which aims to promote the Gaelic language to a status "commanding equal respect" with English.
 However, this wording has no clear meaning in law, and was chosen to prevent the assumption that the Gaelic language is in any way considered to have "equal validity or parity of esteem with English".
 A major limitation of the act, though, is that it does not constitute any form of recognition for the Gaelic language by the UK government, and UK public bodies operating in Scotland, as reserved bodies, are explicitly exempted from its provisions.